bwagner/LiblouisSaxonExtension/README.md

 Liblouis Saxon Extension
 ========================

+This project provides a saxon extension that allows to translate text nodes to braille using liblouis from within xsl.

-This project provides a specialized `javax.xml.transform.sax.SAXTransformerFactory` that can be used to configure applications that respect the System property `"javax.xml.transform.TransformerFactory"`.
+It does this by providing a specialized `javax.xml.transform.sax.SAXTransformerFactory` that can be used to configure applications that respect the System property `"javax.xml.transform.TransformerFactory"`.